 Entities that enter into certain contracts with the state or a local government entity are required to file information with the Maryland State Board of Elections.
-Specifically, an entity must file a public disclosure form if the entity, or its subsidiary (i.e., 30 percent or more of the equity of the subsidiary is owned or controlled by the business entity), makes a single contract with the state, a county, a municipal corporation or other political subdivision of the state that equals or exceeds $200,000.3 Such disclosure includes the name of each candidate, if any, to whom one or more applicable contributions in a cumulative amount of $500 or more were made during the reporting period by all covered donors combined.
+Specifically, an entity must file a public disclosure form if the entity or its subsidiary (i.e., 30% or more of the equity of the subsidiary is owned or controlled by the business entity) makes a single contract with the state, a county, a municipal corporation or other political subdivision of the state that equals or exceeds $200,000.3 Such disclosure must include the name of each candidate, if any, to whom one or more applicable contributions in a cumulative amount of $500 or more were made during the reporting period by all covered donors combined.
 For this $500 contribution reporting threshold, covered donors include not only the entity and its subsidiaries, but also company PACs, officers, directors and partners of the business entity and its subsidiaries.
 Furthermore, political contributions made by employees, agents or other persons at the suggestion or direction of a business entity or subsidiary also must be reported.

-The affidavit requires the business entity to supply contractual information (including a copy of the contract, if one exists) and information about political contributions made to Rhode Island candidates or committees by the contracting entity and any related parties.
+That affidavit requires the business entity to supply contractual information (including a copy of the contract, if one exists) and information about political contributions made to Rhode Island candidates or committees by the contracting entity and any related parties.
 Such parties include:

 - any person who is an “executive officer,” meaning any employee of the contracting party who (1) is appointed or elected as an officer of the business entity by either the incorporators, stockholders or directors of the business entity, (2) is in charge of a principal business unit, division or function of the business entity, (3) participates or has authority to participate other than in the capacity of a director in major policymaking functions of the business entity, or (4) is actively engaged in soliciting business from the state or conducting, other than in a ministerial capacity, business with the state.
 An officer who is located outside of the state, is not a resident of the state and does not participate in the business of the business entity within the state is exempt from these reporting requirements; and